-The Company's current sources of liquidity includes a securitization facility with a program limit up to a maximum of \$375 that expires in July 2020, a securitization facility with a program limit of \$265 that expires in November 2022, and an uncommitted securitization facility with a program limit of \$175 that expires in December 2020.
-Additional sources of the Company's liquidity include borrowings that mature as follows: its \$1,650 revolving credit facilities in December 2024; its €650 (\$729 at December 31, 2019) 4.0% senior notes in July 2022; its \$1,000 4.50% senior notes in January 2023; its €335 (\$376 million at December 31,
+The Company's current sources of liquidity also include a securitization facility with a program limit up to a maximum of \$375 that expires in July 2021, a securitization facility with a program limit of \$282 that expires in November 2022, and an uncommitted securitization facility with a program limit of \$175 that expires in December 2021.
+The Company accounts for transfers under these facilities as sales as further discussed in Note C to the consolidated statements.